 Who We Are

-The objective of SIGMEDD is to promote application and appropriate use of statistics to the design, development, evaluation, quality control and use of medical devices and diagnostic tests in humans.
-All members of the American Statistical Association who are interested in medical devices and diagnostics are eligible to be members in SIGMEDD.
+The objective of the medical devices and diagnostics section (MDD) is to promote application and appropriate use of statistics to the design, development, evaluation, quality control and use of medical devices and diagnostic tests in humans.
+All members of the American Statistical Association who are interested in medical devices and diagnostics can join this section.

-SIGMEDD's elected officers organize events, initiatives, communications, and focus the energies of SIGMEDD's members toward advancing our common causes.
-Meet the SIGMEDD officers below.
+Elected officers organize events, initiatives, communications, and focus the energies of MDD's members toward advancing our common causes.
+Meet the MDD officers below.

-1) Make SIGMEDD a welcoming, inclusive, and relevant community for therapeutic and diagnostic device statisticians;
+1) Make MDD a welcoming, inclusive, and relevant community for therapeutic and diagnostic device statisticians;

 2) Grow the organization and develop programs of mutual interest to both industry and FDA statisticians in an effort to address both the common and separate issues we face;

-3) Set up relevant committees (e.g. communication, membership and by-laws, methodological development, etc.) to address the needs of this growing organization and to get more of the membership actively involved in SIGMEDD;
+3) Set up relevant committees (e.g. communication, membership and by-laws, methodological development, etc.) to address the needs of this growing organization and to get more of the membership actively involved in MDD;

 4) Explore mechanisms for FDA, industry and academic statisticians to work together to develop the innovative and efficient statistical techniques needed to further our goal of bringing medical devices to market in a timely and more cost-effective manner; and